Think About Us: Background and concept

 Directed by Bradley & Pablo, the music video for "Think About Us" was filmed in London on 12 December 2018.
 Intended as a more honest and authentic representation of Little Mix, Bradley & Pablo used a mature and stripped back execution based on the sound of LM5.
 They eschewed polished visuals in favour of "effortlessly sexy" styling and candid scenes inspired by 1990s Calvin Klein campaigns, and opted for the group not to perform choreography to show a side to them that is "less like a tightly controlled performance and more like them".
-Leigh-Anne Pinnock invited her fiancé, English footballer Andre Gray to appear in the video.
+Leigh-Anne Pinnock invited her fiancé, English footballer Andre Gray, to appear in the video.

 The concept has a double meaning and was a collaborative process, according to Bradley & Pablo.
-It has a theme of paranoia, control and surveillance, based on "emotions and sensations that you experience in a relationship that may be lost in a future where certain kinds of intimacy are no longer possible."
-The concept alludes to Little Mix's fame by using contained sets within an industrial space and staging inspired by Jeremy Bentham's Panopticon.
+It has a theme of paranoia, control and surveillance, based on "emotions and sensations that you experience in a relationship that may be lost in a future where certain kinds of intimacy are no longer possible".
+The concept alludes to Little Mix's fame by using contained sets within an industrial space and staging inspired by Jeremy Bentham's panopticon.

 Synopsis

 Each member of Little Mix has their own set-up in the music video inspired by different stages of a relationship.
 Candid scenes from each set-up are intercut throughout.
 It opens with Perrie Edwards lying in a meadow filled with butterflies, based on the start of a relationship and the feeling of butterflies in the stomach.
-Representing the icy end to a relationship, Jade Thirlwall is shown fighting a snowstorm in a white lace bralet, white padded jacket and tartan, long plaid maxi skirt.
+Representing the icy end to a relationship, Thirlwall is shown fighting a snowstorm in a white lace bralet, white padded jacket and tartan, long plaid maxi skirt.

-In her passion scene, Jesy Nelson wears a red halterneck and high-waisted denim jeans, and straddles a topless man.
-In her scene representing dangers in a relationship, Leigh-Anne Pinnock in a leather two-piece, wraps her legs around Gray sitting on a motorcycle for their segment.
+In her passion scene, Nelson wears a red halterneck and high-waisted denim jeans, and straddles a topless man.
+In her scene representing dangers in a relationship, Pinnock in a leather two-piece, wraps her legs around Gray sitting on a motorcycle for their segment.
 The group then come together in all-white and body-to-body rave scenes with Ty Dolla Sign.

 Live performances

 Little Mix gave their first live performance of "Think About Us" on The Graham Norton Show on 14 December 2018.
 On 12 January 2019, the group performed the song on The Brits Are Coming.
 They also performed the track along with "Woman Like Me" on The Voice of Holland on 1 February 2019, and at the 2019 Global Awards on 7 March 2019.
-The group has performed this song on different music festivals like the BBC Radio 1's Big Weekend on May 26, the Fusion Festival on September 1, and the GRLS Festival on March 8, 2020.
+They performed the song at various music festivals such as BBC Radio 1's Big Weekend on 26 May 2019, the Fusion Festival on 1 September 2019, and the GRLS Festival on 8 March 2020.
 The song was also regularly performed on LM5: The Tour.